varadrane7/Directory-Organizer/README.md

 # DirectoryOrganizer

-Folder Organizer is a simple Python script to sort and organize your files into respective folders.
+Directory Organizer is a simple Python script to sort and organize your files into respective folders.

 ## Description